Top 10 Cloud Security Software

 2021.
 Cloud security platform Netskope raises $300M

-Netskope, focused on Secure Access Service Edge architecture, announced a $300 million investment round.
-Netskope takes a data-centric approach to cloud security, protecting data and users everywhere.
-The Netskope Security Cloud provides unrivaled visibility and real-time data and threat protection when accessing cloud services, websites, and private apps from anywhere, on any device.
-Only Netskope understands the cloud and delivers data-centric security from one of the world’s largest and fastest security networks.
-The company just completed a “three-year journey building the largest cloud network that is 15 milliseconds from anyone in the world”.
+Netskope, a company specializing in Secure Access Service Edge (SASE) architecture, has recently announced a significant investment round amounting to $300 million.
+Netskope adopts a data-centric approach to cloud security, prioritizing the protection of data and users across all platforms.
+With the Netskope Security Cloud, users benefit from unparalleled visibility and real-time data and threat protection while accessing cloud services, websites, and private applications from any location and device.
+Netskope stands out by leveraging its extensive knowledge of the cloud and employing data-centric security measures through one of the world's largest and fastest security networks.
+The company has successfully completed a three-year endeavor to construct a vast cloud network that ensures a mere 15-millisecond distance to users worldwide.

 2021.
 Mitiga raises $25M to help organizations respond to cyberattacks

-Israeli cloud security startup Mitiga has raised $25 million in a Series A round.
-Mitiga, unlike other companies in the cybersecurity space, isn’t looking to prevent cyberattacks, which the startup claims are inevitable no matter how much protection is in place.
-Rather, it’s looking to help organizations manage their incident response, particularly as they transition to hybrid and multicloud environments.
+Israeli cloud security startup Mitiga has secured $25 million in funding through a Series A round.
+Mitiga, in contrast to other players in the cybersecurity industry, does not aim to prevent cyberattacks, as the startup believes they are bound to happen regardless of the level of protection in place.
+Instead, its focus is on assisting organizations in handling their incident response, especially during the shift towards hybrid and multicloud environments.

 2021.
 Uptycs secures $50M to expand its security platform